raphaelfrei/digits_verification/README.md

 Insert a 9-number sequence and it generates the last two verification digits

-This template is used to generate last digits from CPF - Brazil (SSN in EUA)
+This template is used to generate last digits from CPF (Social Security Number in Brazil)

 ## Calculation: